Rosemarie Schwarzwälder: Biography

-Rosemarie Schwarzwälder attended the Neue Sprach- und Handelsschule (New College of Language and Commerce) in Basel, Switzerland, where she became fascinated with modern art through the Kunstmuseum Basel.
-After moving to Zurich, she worked at the Farner PR agency and was part of the team at the Galerie Daniel Keel.
+Rosemarie Schwarzwälder was born on 7 December 1945 in Basel, Switzerland.
+She attended the Neue Sprach- und Handelsschule (New College of Language and Commerce) in Basel, Switzerland, where she became fascinated with modern art through the Kunstmuseum Basel.
+After moving to Zürich, she worked at the Farner PR agency and was part of the team at the Galerie Daniel Keel.
 In 1970, she moved to Vienna, Austria, where she worked as a journalist for art magazines and the Austrian broadcasting cooperation.
 In 1978, she became the director of the Galerie nächst St. Stephan in Vienna, which was founded by the Catholic priest :de:Otto Mauer, and she became the owner of the gallery in 1987.

 Life and work

 1978–1983

 In the Galerie nächst St. Stephan, Rosemarie Schwarzwälder initially focused on project-related exhibitions, accompanied by discussions, readings, performances, and concerts (occasionally together with the Wiener Musikgalerie).
 Artists represented by the gallery included Vito Acconci (1978), Joseph Beuys (1979), Terry Fox (1979) and Mario Merz (1983).
 During this time, :de:Jochen Gerz created a portrait of her for his photo series Le Grand Amour.